aya49/202105_sfu_cmpt_127/assignments/01/README.md

 ## Task 04

 **REQUIREMENT**: Save your program to the file `t4.c`.
-Write a program to ead a user input line containing a positive integer value.
+- INPUT: `t4.c` should read a user input line containing a positive integer value.
 This integer will be the width and height of a reversed right triangle.
-On standard output, draw the outline of the right triangle `#` character and fill the triangle using the `.` character.
-- You can assume that the values are separated by one or more spaces, the input is guaranteed to be well-formed, and all values will be in the range \[1,...,50\].
+    - You can assume that the input is guaranteed to be well-formed, and all values will be in the range \[1,...,50\].
+- OUTPUT: `t4.c` should, on standard output, draw the outline of the right triangle `#` character and fill the triangle using the `.` character.

 **EXAMPLE**: sample user input `scanf` and `printf` output.